nbw/battlesnake/README.md

 * Genetic learning algorithm, those constants in my config.rb could easily be trained.

 * Enemy-in-corner detection so that I could cut them off.

+* Optimizing speed

+* There are so many other ideas that I have, but I won't list them all here.

 ## Thanks